John Wayne: 1960s

-In 1964, Wayne played the leading role in Henry Hathaway's Circus World with Claudia Cardinale and Rita Hayworth.
+In 1964, Wayne played the leading role in Hathaway's Circus World with Claudia Cardinale and Rita Hayworth.

-On February 15, 1965, Wayne played the brief cameo role of a centurion in George Stevens's The Greatest Story Ever Told.
+In 1965, Wayne played the brief cameo role of a centurion in George Stevens's The Greatest Story Ever Told.
 On April 6, he shared the screen with Kirk Douglas and Patricia Neal in Otto Preminger's In Harm's Way.
-On June 13, he acted in Henry Hathaway's The Sons of Katie Elder with Dean Martin.
+On June 13, he acted in Hathaway's The Sons of Katie Elder with Dean Martin.

-In 1966, Wayne appeared in a cameo role for Melville Shavelson's Cast a Giant Shadow starring Kirk Douglas.
+In 1966, Wayne appeared in a cameo role for Melville Shavelson's Cast a Giant Shadow starring Douglas.

-On May 24, 1967, Wayne played the lead in Burt Kennedy's The War Wagon with Kirk Douglas as the second lead.
-His second movie that year, Howard Hawks's El Dorado, a highly successful partial remake of Rio Bravo with Robert Mitchum playing Dean Martin's original role, premiered on June 7.
+In 1967, Wayne played the lead in Burt Kennedy's The War Wagon with Douglas as the second lead.
+His second movie that year, Hawks' El Dorado, a highly successful partial remake of Rio Bravo with Robert Mitchum playing Martin's original role, premiered on June 7.

-In 1968, Wayne co-directed with Ray Kellogg The Green Berets. the only major film made during the Vietnam War in support of the war.
+In 1968, Wayne co-directed with Ray Kellogg The Green Berets, the only major film made during the Vietnam War in support of the war.
 Wayne wanted to make this movie because at that time Hollywood had little interest in making movies about the Vietnam War.
 During the filming of The Green Berets, the Degar or Montagnard people of Vietnam's Central Highlands, fierce fighters against communism, bestowed on Wayne a brass bracelet that he wore in the film and all subsequent films.
 Also that year, Wayne played the lead in Andrew V. McLaglen's Hellfighters, a film about the crews who put out oil rig fires.
 Katharine Ross played a supporting role.

-On June 13, 1969, Henry Hathaway's True Grit premiered.
-For his role as Rooster Cogburn, Wayne won the Best Actor Oscar at the Academy Awards.
+On June 13, 1969, Hathaway's True Grit premiered.
+For his role as Rooster Cogburn, Wayne won the Best Actor Oscar at the 42nd Academy Awards.
 In November of that year another film starring Wayne was released, Andrew V. McLaglen's The Undefeated with Rock Hudson.